 When it comes to individual retirement accounts, Synchrony supports both traditional IRA and Roth IRA account types.
 However, it has two options for how that money is invested.
 You can choose an IRA money market account, which gives you all the benefits of a money market account combined with the advantages of an IRA.
 You could also choose an IRA CD, which provides you with the opportunity to earn a predictable APY on your investments.

 Synchrony credit cards

 Synchrony is the bank behind many retail credit cards, including ones from Amazon, American Eagle, Gap, Lowes, Sam’s Club and TJ Maxx.
 In many cases, these cards reward your brand loyalty with exclusive perks for shopping at that store.
 While the interest rates on these accounts tend to be much higher than some other credit card options, many people find that it pays to have multiple store cards and enjoy the loyalty incentives each one offers, even if it is only to categorize their spending better.
 Do your research and see which retail credit card could provide you with the most benefits.

 Synchrony does not offer investment services beyond its HYS, MMAs, CDs and IRAs.
-If you want an online brokerage, give Robinhood, Charles Schwab or E*Trade a closer look, as they all offer free or low-fee investment options that can help you boost your finances over time.
+If you want an online brokerage, Charles Schwab or E*Trade are worth a closer look, as they all offer free or low-fee investment options that can help you boost your finances over time.